process-success/Process-Success-Application/README.md

 ###### Upstream / Origin
 The bench CLI tool pulls from the Process Success Application repo and sets the HEAD as upstream/master.
 For now, track all you changes in your own feature branch within the 'origin' remote.
 Whomever is managing git will merge all feature branches with the ' develop' branch.
+This may be done by pushing directly to origin master or managed as pull requests on github.
 Once a set of features in the develop branch are deemed stable, these features will be merged into origin/master and tagged with a specific release.

 When running the command `bench update --pull`, bench references upstream master.
 This will most likely only be important for updating the production environment conveinently using the bench CLI with a new production version.